dazuma/toys/toys/docs/guide.md

 flag normally *sets* its option value, replacing any previously set value.

 You can, however, change this behavior by providing a **handler**.
-A handler is a proc that governs what a flag does to its option value.
+A handler is a Ruby Proc that defines what a flag does to its option value.
 It takes two arguments, the new value given, and the previously set value (which might be the default value if this is the first appearance of the flag), and returns the new value that should be set.